charliepark/fat_fingers/README.md

 ### What failing e-mails does Fat Fingers catch? ###

 It's a moderately-long list, mostly centered around the kinds of e-mail providers that have lots of users (and lots of users prone to typo their e-mail providers' names).
-Your '*Yaho*'s, your '*Hotmali*'s, your '*Gmial*'s.
+Your 'Yaho's, your 'Hotmali's, your 'Gmial's.
 That sort of thing.

 To see the full list of what Fat Fingers will catch, check out the tests (around line 29 of [the code](https://github.com/charliepark/fat_fingers/blob/master/fat_fingers.rb)).